Naval Special Warfare Command (Thailand): History

 In 1952, the Thai Ministry of Defence considered forming a diving unit.
-At a meeting with the Royal Thai Army and Royal Thai Police it was agreed that the Royal Thai Navy would be responsible for establishing the unit.
+At a meeting with the Royal Thai Army and Royal Thai Police, it was agreed that the Royal Thai Navy would be responsible for establishing the unit.
 Representatives of the Thai Navy met with officers from the United States Military Assistance Advisory Group (MAAG) to discuss possible training.
 On 13 June 1952, the Thai Navy approved the training program for the diving unit that included Underwater Demolition Team (UDT) training.
-Unfortunately at the time there were not enough instructors from the United States to make the project happen and so it was temporarily put on hold.
+Unfortunately at the time there were not enough instructors from the United States to conduct training, and so it was temporarily put on hold.

-In 1953, the Overseas Southeast Asia Supply Company (SEA Supply), a CIA front company, that provided assistance to the Thai Police, offered to provide the initial diving training to the Thai Navy and also to the Thai Police, which had received parachute training.
+In 1953, the Overseas Southeast Asia Supply Company (SEA Supply), a CIA front company that provided assistance to the Thai Police, offered to provide the initial diving training to the Thai Navy and also to the Thai Police, which had received parachute training.
 The Thai Navy approved a contingent of seven personnel and the Thai Police approved a contingent of eight personnel to receive training at Saipan island in the United States.
 At Saipan island, the Thai Navy and Thai Police received eleven weeks training.
 The Thai Navy contingent requested further training and the establishment of a Thai Navy Underwater Demolition Team on 24 November 1953 under the command of a Lieutenant.

 In 1956, the Royal Thai Navy formed a small combat diver unit.
-In 1965, the unit was expanded and reorganised with US Navy assistance.
-Three years later, it was again reorganised with US Navy assistance, dividing the unit between an underwater demolitions team and a SEAL team.
+In 1965, the unit was expanded and reorganized with US Navy assistance.
+Three years later, it was again reorganized with US Navy assistance, dividing the unit between an underwater demolitions team and a SEAL team.
 The UDT was tasked with salvage operations, obstacle clearance, and underwater demolitions.
 The SEAL team was tasked with reconnaissance and intelligence missions.

-In the 1991 book South-East Asian Special Forces by Kenneth Conboy, the author wrote that the Navy SEALs were organised into two units, SEAL Teams One and Two, with a strength of 144 personnel with each SEAL Team divided into four platoons.
+In the 1991 book South-East Asian Special Forces by Kenneth Conboy, the author wrote that the Navy SEALs were organized into two units, SEAL Teams One and Two, with a strength of 144 personnel with each SEAL Team divided into four platoons.
 On 18 March 1991, the Navy SEALs were re-designated as the Naval Special Warfare Group, Royal Thai Fleet and were to report directly to the Royal Thai Fleet.
 The unit was expanded and organised into three divisions: special combat, special warfare school, and support.

 On 7 August 2008, the Naval Special Warfare Group was re-designated as the Naval Special Warfare Command, Royal Thai Fleet, in order to increase the unit size and its capability for dealing with any future threats.